-CU Fresh Start is a community-led, focused effort to deter gun violence.
-This approach gives individuals with a history of violent, gun-related behaviors a choice to put down the gun and move in a different direction.
-If they choose to stop shooting, offenders will receive help to access community services and resources.
-If they continue to engage in gun violence, they will face swift and certain consequences.
+CU Fresh Start is a community-led focused approach to deter gun violence.
+Focused deterrence gives individuals with a history of involvement with gun-related activity a chance to put down the gun and move in a different direction.
+If participants choose to put their guns down and engage with CU Fresh Start, they will be assigned a case manager to assess their needs and connect them to community resources.
+However, if they continue to engage in gun related activity, they will be face swift and certain consequences.

-These professionals assist to establish clear criteria to identify offenders, notify offenders of legal consequences of gun violence, and provide a clear opportunity to stop shooting.
+Law Enforcement Pillar: These professionals assist to establish clear criteria to identify potential candidates, notify them of legal consequences of gun violence, and provide a clear opportunity to stop shooting.
 They then follow up with swift and certain consequences if violence continues.